What Do I Need to Know About Competency-Based Grading?

 In my next post, part 2, I’ll take a deep dive into potential issues with competency-based grading to get beyond the hype and ensure students are not “harmed” by poorly designed and implemented competency-based grading practices.
 I highlight three issues that require close attention—comparability, sufficiency, and generalizability.
 I also highlight documented unintended negative consequences on student work habits and motivation resulting from competency-based grading.

-Part 3 will argue that the shift to competency-based grading must reflect deeper improvements in curriculum, instruction, and assessment to have any effect on improving equity and student achievement.
+Part 3 argues that the shift to competency-based grading must reflect deeper improvements in curriculum, instruction, and assessment to have any effect on improving equity and student achievement.

 Guskey, T. R. (2015).
 On your mark: Challenging the conventions of grading and reporting.
 Bloomington, IN: Solution Tree Press.